CHASE Mobile® for Seniors

 WHAT INSPIRED OUR PROJECT

-The concept of Digital financial inclusion - uses cost-effective digital methods to provide formal financial services to excluded and underserved people, ensuring accessibility and sustainability for both customers and pro
+The concept of Digital financial inclusion - uses cost-effective digital methods to provide formal financial services to excluded and underserved people, ensuring accessibility and sustainability for both customers and providers.

 Ideate